-“I did the work for several hours and only earned two cents, which was why I quit soon after,” Nina said.
+“I did the work for several hours and earned only two cents, which was why I quit soon after,” Nina says.

 How to Spot Work-From-Home Scams

-Spotting work-from-home scams before it’s too late isn’t too difficult, as there are several red flags to consider.
+Spotting work-from-home scams before it’s too late can sometimes be difficult.
+However, there are a number of red flags to look out for.

 Companies and individuals with real job opportunities won’t post ads using words in all caps.
 If you see something like, “EARN MONEY FROM HOME!!!
-GET STARTED TODAY,” it’s probably a scam.
+GET STARTED TODAY,” it’s likely a work-from-home scam.

-If you come across a job ad online that promises you’ll earn $500 or $1,000 per day, consider it a scam.
-If it were that easy to earn hundreds or thousands of dollars per day, everyone would be working online.
+If you come across a job ad online that promises you’ll earn $500 or $1,000 per day working from home, best tread lightly.
+If it were that easy to earn hundreds or thousands of dollars per day, everyone would be doing it.

-You shouldn’t have to pay a fee or purchase equipment to get hired by a company.
-They should supply you with equipment and provide training at no cost to you.
+You shouldn’t have to pay a fee or purchase equipment to get a job.
+Most legitimate companies will supply you with the necessary equipment and provide any required onboarding, at no cost to you.

-This is not to say that there aren’t legitimate and profitable online gigs available.
+Keep in mind that there are tons of legitimate and profitable online gigs available.
 Just make sure to avoid “employers” that are more interested in your wallet than your work.